 Either Tanzanians are passionate stoners, or extremely oblivious.
 Or maybe, they just like how the herb looks like.

 If there’s one thing I love Tanzania for, it’s the food.
 You will find it everywhere you go.
-All the way from the estates to the city center.
-All kinds of fresh fruit are sold on the streets, the colourful mangoes in season and sweet fenesi with its ugly alien-like skin.
+All kinds of fresh fruit are sold on the streets, from colourful mangoes in season to sweet fenesi with its ugly alien-like skin.
 (Google jackfruit).

 On days I ate out, I would get a full meal for Tsh 2000.
 Rice, beans and beef stew for 1500, and a glass of fresh juice for 500.
 In total, that is slightly less than 100 Kenyan shillings.
 I don’t know any place in Nairobi where food is that cheap.
 Except in some public university cafeterias, or so I hear.